This post may contain affiliate links. Please read my disclosure and privacy policy.

 They are unbelievably delicious.
 Not all lactation cookies are created equal, and this recipe is one of the best you’ll ever taste.
 It has enough sweetness to hide the bitter flavor of brewer’s yeast, and the perfect chewy texture, so it feels like you’re eating a real cookie.

-Brewer’s yeast can taste quite bitter, so be sure to look for “de-bittered” on the label when shopping for this ingredient.
-This product can come in a powder or flakes, and I find the flakes to be the most neutral in flavor, but either option will work for this recipe.
+- Brewer’s Yeast.
+Brewer’s yeast also has a reputation for helping to boost milk production, but it can have an unpleasant taste.
+Look for “de-bittered” on the label when shopping for this ingredient.
+This product is available in powder or flakes, and I find the flakes to be the most neutral in flavor; however, either option will work for this recipe.

-Note: For the most neutral-flavored cookie, use refined or expeller pressed coconut oil, which has zero coconut flavor.
-If you use a virgin coconut oil, it will add a slight coconut taste.
+- Coconut Oil.
+This recipe uses coconut oil instead of butter because it has medium-chain fatty acids, including lauric and capric acid, which may help boost both mom’s and baby’s immune systems. (source) For the most neutral-flavored cookie, use refined or expeller-pressed coconut oil, which has zero coconut flavor.
+If you use virgin coconut oil, it will impart a subtle coconut flavor.

 How to Make the Best Lactation Cookies

 Add the melted coconut oil, vanilla, sugar, and egg to a large mixing bowl and mix well.
-This is sort of like “creaming” together the butter and sugar like you would in a traditional recipe, only the coconut oil here is melted for easier measuring.
+This is similar to “creaming” together the butter and sugar, as you would in a traditional recipe, except that the coconut oil here is melted for easier measurement.

 Next, add in the ground flax seeds, brewer’s yeast, oat flour, baking soda, and salt.
 Mix well, until the batter sticks together, with no white flour visible.
 It might take a few minutes to stir it together evenly.